 “I’ve been told Nancy writes poems.” -Anonymous

 View sample poems at CadenceCollective.net.
-Second printing soon to be available through Sadie Girl Press Bookstore, Half Off Books in Whittier, and MADE by Millworks in Long Beach.
+Second printing available through Sadie Girl Press Bookstore and MADE by Millworks in Long Beach.

 Raquel Reyes-Lopez is a fresh twenty-something-year-old Gemini and co-host of Moon Pixel monthly reading series at Half Off Books.
 She is assistant editor of CadenceCollective.net and many Sadie Girl Press publications.
 She has had poems published with Rattle, Bank Heavy-Press, Cadence Collective, East Jasmine Review, River’s Voice, Kleft Jaw Press, Poetry in Motion, and San Gabriel Valley Poetry Quarterly.
 She also has work in Cadence Collective: Year One and Year Two, Gutters & Alleyways: Perspectives on Poverty and Struggle, and Like a Girl: Perspectives on Feminine Identity.
-Her debut chapbook, Born to Electrify, is now available!
+Her debut chapbook, Born to Electrify, is published by Sadie Girl Press.
 Follow her on WordPress.

 Nancy Lynée Woo has been writing poems since she was 8 years old but is only recently out of denial that she does in fact write poems.
 (She does in fact write poems!)
 She is so fortunate to have found a lovely poetry home in Long Beach, CA with the fine folks of the Poetry Lab.
 She’s been a featured reader with Rose Writers of Amherst Writers & Artists, the Poetry Lab and the Pondwater Society.
 Her chapbook, Rampant, published by SGP in 2014, is now in its second print run.
 Recently, she has fulfilled her dream of running a press dedicated to social justice called Lucid Moose Lit.
 She has poetry included in Cadence Collective: Year One and Year Two and is the co-editor of Gutters & Alleyways: Perspectives on Poverty and Struggle, and Like A Girl: The Pre-Show! and Like a Girl: Perspectives on Feminine Identity.You can follow her on Twitter @fancifulnance.